nimmis/docker-powercli-powershell/README.md

-# Microsoft powershell core with Azure extension on Centos 7
+# Microsoft powershell core with powercli extension on Centos 7

-This repository contains a set of PowerShell cmdlets for developers and administrators to develop, deploy and manage Microsoft Azure applications.
+This repository contains a set of PowerShell cmdlets to manage your VMware infrastructure .

 ## Running powershell interactively